KILTprotocol/kilt-did-utilities/README.md

 The following optional env variables can be passed:

 - `IDENTITY_DETAILS`: The runtime type definition of the identity details stored on the consumer chain, according to the DIP protocol.
-It defaults to `u128`, which represents a simple nonce value.
+It defaults to `Option<u128>`, which represents a simple (optional) nonce value.
 - `ACCOUNT_ID`: The runtime type definition of account address on the consumer chain.
 It defaults to `AccountId32`, which is the default of most Substrate-based chains.
 Some chains might use `AccountId20`.

 As with DID creation, there is no strong requirement on what other variables must be set.